expo/eas-build/packages/create-eas-build-function/templates/typescript/README.md

-# EAS Build custom function
+# My EAS Build function

-This is an EAS Build custom written in TypeScript.
+This is an EAS Build function written in TypeScript.
+It can be used as a step in a [custom build](https://docs.expo.dev/preview/custom-build-config/).

 ## How to use it

-1. Install dependencies using the package manager of your choice (npm, yarn, etc.) by running the `install` command.
+1. Install dependencies: `npm install`.
 2. Implement your function in `src/index.ts`.
-3. Build your function using the `yarn build` command. **The [`ncc` tool](https://github.com/vercel/ncc) is required to perform this operation**.
-If you don't have it installed, you can install it by running `npm install -g @vercel/ncc`.
+3. Install [`ncc`](https://github.com/vercel/ncc) if not yet installed: `npm install -g @vercel/ncc`.
+4. Compile the function with `ncc` by running `npm run build`.
+Ensure that the `build` directory is not ignored by `.gitignore` / `.easignore`, it must be included in the [archive uploaded when running `eas build`](https://expo.fyi/eas-build-archive).
-4. Use it in the custom build YAML config.
+5. Use the function in a custom build YAML config.
 For example:

     ```yml
     build: